Senator (Prof.) Marilou McPhedran – Course Founder and Director

-Named a Member of the Order of Canada (in 1985) in recognition of her co-leadership in the successful campaign for stronger gender equality protections in the Canadian Charter of Rights and Freedoms, Marilou McPhedran is an international human rights lawyer and educator, who has specialized in starting, fundraising, designing, managing and sustaining mechanisms to promote equality and diversity for Canadian and international clients, having co-founded several widely recognized non-profit systemic change organizations (for example, LEAF – the Women’s Legal Education and Action Fund).
+Senator McPhedran directs this course to focus on human rights as essential to inclusive democracy, as part of her commitment to bring the Senate to youth and youth to the Senate.
+Named a Member of the Order of Canada (in 1985) in recognition of her co-leadership in the successful campaign for stronger gender equality protections in the Canadian Charter of Rights and Freedoms.
+As an international human rights lawyer and educator, she specialized in starting, fundraising, designing, managing and sustaining mechanisms to promote equality and diversity for Canadian and international clients, having co-founded several widely recognized non-profit systemic change organizations (for example, LEAF – the Women’s Legal Education and Action Fund).
 Prof. McPhedran holds a Masters in Law in Comparative Constitutional Law (2004) from Osgoode Hall Law School, York University and was awarded an honorary doctorate (LL.D.) by The University of Winnipeg in 1992.
 In addition to the Order of Canada, her honours include: Queen’s Jubilee Medals (2012 and 2002); Rebelle with a Cause by the Elizabeth Fry Society (Saskatoon 2008 and Toronto 1992); Governor General’s Persons Case Medal – the highest civic award for women in Canada (2005); named as one of Canada’s ten most influential women’s rights advocates in Homemakers Magazine (2001); named Woman of the Year by B’Nai Brith Women – Toronto (1993) and a Woman of Distinction by the YWCA of Metro- Toronto in 1981.

-Marilou McPhedran resigned as Chief Commissioner for Human Rights in Saskatchewan to become the Principal of the University of Winnipeg Global College, serving from 2008 – 2012, when she was seconded to the UN Population Fund Office in Geneva as a UN Human Rights Fellow and was a guest professor at the UN-mandated University for Peace (UPeace) in Costa Rica, returning to Global College to teach human rights full-time in August 2013.
+Marilou McPhedran resigned as Chief Commissioner for Human Rights in Saskatchewan to become the Principal of the University of Winnipeg Global College, serving from 2008 – 2012.
+She was seconded to the UN Population Fund Office in Geneva as a UN Human Rights Fellow and was a guest professor at the UN-mandated University for Peace (UPeace) in Costa Rica in 2012-3.
+She was appointed to the Senate of Canada in November 2016.

 Lloyd Kornelsen is the former acting executive director of Global College, a highly popular teacher at the U of Winnipeg Collegiate, who holds a PhD in Education with a specialization in Global Citizenship at the faculty of Education at the University of Winnipeg.
 Lloyd is active at Global College as a professor and an exceptional role model.
 According to Lloyd: